-A home detox nurse and his or her team can also support family members during their loved one’s detox phase, and to prepare them for the next step of rehabilitation and what it will entail.
+A home detox nurse and their team can also support family members during their loved one’s detox phase and prepare them for the next step of rehabilitation and what it will entail.

 Is Benzo Detox at Home a Safe Option?

-Once you begin to recognize that you’ve developed a problem with benzodiazepines you may be tempted to try to detox on your own.
-Hoping to avoid exposing your substance abuse problem to others, you might one day decide to just stop taking the Xanax or Valium.
-This would be a serious mistake, as benzo withdrawal symptoms can be unpredictable and dangerous.
-However, you can still achieve the goal of a discreet at home detox experience—safely—through the services of a private detox nurse.
+Once you begin to recognize that you’ve developed a problem with benzodiazepines, you may be tempted to try to detox on your own.
+Hoping to avoid exposing your substance abuse problem to others, you might one day decide just to stop taking Xanax or Valium altogether.
+This course of action would be a grave mistake, as benzo withdrawal symptoms can be unpredictable and dangerous.
+However, you can still achieve the goal of a discreet at-home detox experience safely and through the services of a private detox nurse.

 Private detox nurses are trained medical professionals who can quickly respond with appropriate interventions as needed.
 Under the supervision of a physician, the detox nurse will ease you through the detox and withdrawal process.
-The home detox is a safe and more private alternative to going to a detox center.
-As well, the detox nurse is fully trained to provide medical assistance for benzo withdrawal symptoms, from mild to the more severe.
+Home detox is a safe and more private alternative to going to a detox center.
+The detox nurse is also fully trained to provide medical assistance for benzo withdrawal symptoms, from mild to more severe.

 What Can I Expect During a Benzo Detox at Home?

-Although benzodiazepine detox is not a pleasant experience, with a team of addiction professionals guiding and monitoring the process the discomforts of withdrawal can be significantly reduced.
+Although benzodiazepine detox is not a pleasant experience, with a team of addiction professionals guiding and monitoring the process, the discomforts of withdrawal can be significantly reduced.
 The benzo detox period generally lasts 1-2 weeks in duration.
-This timeline and the severity of symptoms rest on several factors, such as the length of time of the benzo addiction, the usual daily dosage, and the general health status of the individual.
+This timeline and the severity of symptoms rest on several factors, such as the length of time of the benzo addiction, the usual daily dosage, and the individual’s general health status.